jpegleg/giant-spellbook/README.md

 ```

-We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, and MacOS systems (OpenBSD support is in 0.2.X):
+We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, RHEL-based Linux (Rocky, CentOS, RHEL, Fedora, etc), and MacOS systems (OpenBSD support is in 0.2.X):

 ```
 giant-spellbook hash attest_mbr alpine